b Balance Buster Start my plan

 $

-To pay off during promo period:
+To pay off during the promo

 /month for months